pxhanus/phasmo_notes/README.md

 - Can hunt at any sanity, rare -- Aug 2021
 - Objectives "escape ghost" "repel ghost" harder because won't work unless target leaves house or does it themselves. -- Aug 2021
 ### Weakness
-- Crucifixes range doubled (6m pretty sure) -- Aug 2021
+- Crucifix range almost doubled (5m pretty sure) -- Aug 2021
 - Picks a target.
 When target isn't in house, hunts closest person normally.
 When target in house, will only kill target, others could run into ghost and survive -- Aug 2021

 <br />